coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 When inputing a term to Coq, it goes through several successive steps.

-* :gdef:`lexing`: the input is split in a linear stream of tokens, for instance the string ``"1 + 2 * 2"`` will be split into the sequence of five tokens `'1' '+' '2' '*' '2'`
+* :gdef:`lexing`: the input is split into a sequence of tokens, for instance the string ``"1 + 2 * 2"`` will be split into the sequence of five tokens `'1' '+' '2' '*' '2'`